RubixML/ML/docs/classifiers/dummy-classifier.md

 |---|---|---|---|---|
 | 1 | strategy | Prior | Categorical | The guessing strategy to employ when making predictions. |

-## Additional Methods
-This estimator does not have any additional methods.

 ## Example
 ```php
 use Rubix\ML\Classifiers\DummyClassifier;